 As a savvy hotel deal hunter, you must have seen lots of advertisements like “Save 25% or more”, “Get up to 60% off”, etc. from various travel booking sites, including our partner vendors – Expedia, Hotels.com, Priceline, Agoda and Booking.com.
-It is true that those travel agencies can save you money, if you don’t shop around at all.
-The savings that we are talking about here are an extra 5-40% on the top of whatever the savings our partners can bring to you.
+Indeed those travel agencies can save you money, if you don’t mind making a payment before knowing the hotel’s name or have a lot of flexibility in lodging location and date.
+The hotel savings that we are talking about here are an EXTRA 5-40% on the top of whatever the savings you can get from our partners.

-Hotel rates are very dynamic.
-Hotels with similar conditions in the same area may have very different prices each night.
-If you need to stay in a city for several days, you should consider splitting your stay over several places.
-There are several benefits of “hotel hopping”.
-First, you may save a significant amount of money by staying at the right hotel at the right night.
-The higher the average hotel nightly rate, the more you may save.
-Second, you may experience different hotel designs and services.
-Sometimes your ideal hotel doesn’t have vacancy for multiple days in a row.
+There are actually several other benefits of hotel switching besides saving money.
+First, you may experience different hotel designs and services.
+Second, sometimes your ideal hotel doesn’t have vacancy for multiple days in a row.
 Booking nights separately allows you to stay at that hotel in the days when it is available.
 Last, you have a chance to earn more rewards points if the hotel calculates points by number of stays instead of number of nights.
 If you don’t have much luggage and spend most of your time outside the hotel anyway, it is worth to check multiple hotels.

-How does it work?
-Here is the simple multi-night stay optimization process.
+Ready to give it a try?
+Here is the multi-night stay optimization process.